Our vaccine solution

 Diphtheria

-Diphtheria is a highly contagious disease caused by the bacterium Corynebacterium diphtheria, which produces a toxin that can affect the throat and skin, and can cause damage to the heart and other organs and death(9).
+Diphtheria is a highly contagious disease caused by the bacterium Corynebacterium diphtheriae, which produces a toxin that can affect the throat and skin, and can cause damage to the heart and other organs and death(8).

 TETANUS